Statistical Process Control - SPC

 - Learn from special cause variation (conduct Root cause analysis)

-Galton board is used during the training for basic understanding of statistics, and practical exercises.
+Galton board is used during the training for basic understanding of statistics and to generate Control Charts.
+Exercises will focus on practical applications of Control Charts.

 - Control Charts and benefits of using them